What to know about the attempt on Trump's life and its aftermath

 “He was just a outcast, and you know how kids are nowadays,” Kohler told reporters.

 Crooks worked at a nursing home as a dietary aide, a job that generally involves food preparation.
-Marcie Grimm, the administrator of Bethel Park Skilled Nursing and Rehabilitation, said in a statement she was “shocked and saddened to learn of his involvement.”
-Grimm added that Crooks had a clean background check when he was hired.
+Marcie Grimm, the administrator of Bethel Park Skilled Nursing and Rehabilitation, said in a statement that Crooks had a clean background check when he was hired.

-The FBI is investigating the shooting as a potential act of domestic terrorism and questions abounded about how the gunman got so close in the first place.

-Kevin Rojek, the agent in charge of the FBI’s Pittsburgh field office, said “it is surprising” the gunman was able to open fire on the stage before the Secret Service killed him.

 Gov. Josh Shapiro on Sunday said the man killed at the Trump rally, Corey Comperatore, "dove on his family to protect them."